ArchipelagoMW/Archipelago/worlds/kh2/docs/setup_en.md

 <h2 style="text-transform:none";>F.A.Q.</h2>

 - Why is my HP/MP continuously increasing without stopping?
-    - You do not have `JaredWeakStrike/APCompanion` setup correctly.
+    - You do not have `JaredWeakStrike/APCompanion` set up correctly.
 Make sure it is above the `GoA ROM Mod` in the mod manager.
 - Why is my HP/MP continuously increasing without stopping when I have the APCompanion Mod?
     - You have a leftover GOA lua script in your `Documents\KINGDOM HEARTS HD 1.5+2.5 ReMIX\scripts\KH2`.
 - Why am I missing worlds/portals in the GoA?